 Biological risk factors

-Biological risks are things that are mostly out of our control.
+Biological risks are mostly out of our control.

-The two biggest risk factors – age and sex – are things we can’t change.
-The single biggest risk is being a woman, and the risk increases with age with most cases being diagnosed after age 50.
+The two biggest risk factors—age and sex—are things we can’t change.
+The single biggest risk is being a woman, and the risk increases with age with most cases diagnosed after age 50.

-Although other biological factors increase the risk, it’s small in comparison to the big two.
+Although other biological factors increase the risk, the increase is small in comparison to the big two.

 Family history is also a factor.
-Having a close relative – a sister, mother or daughter – diagnosed with breast cancer doubles your risk.
-Two close relatives make the risk 5 times higher than average.
+Having a close relative—a sister, mother, or daughter—diagnosed with breast cancer doubles your risk.
+Two close relatives with breast cancer makes your risk 5 times higher than average.

 Just 5% to 10% of breast cancers are hereditary meaning they are caused by abnormal genes passed on from parent to child.
-Most inherited breast cancer cases are caused by mutations in the BRCA1 and BRCA2 genes.
+Most inherited breast cancer cases relate to mutations in the BRCA1 and BRCA2 genes.

 Race and ethnicity also play a role.
 White women have a slightly higher risk of breast cancer, but black women are more likely to be diagnosed at a younger age with more aggressive, more advanced stage breast cancer.